This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Opt for colour

-Velvets in softer shades are always alluring, but it looks particularly amazing when you opt for richer colours, and this style statement is very on trend.
-For the second half of this year, the design world is embracing colours that envelop us and make us feel cozy; helping turning our homes into retreats.
+Velvet fabrics in softer shades are always alluring, but it looks particularly amazing when you opt for richer colours, and this style statement is very on trend.
+For the second half of this year, the design world is embracing colours that envelop us and make us feel cosy; helping turning our homes into retreats.
 Top of the list is an earthy green – Omega Pistachio would look great in any room as it would offer a soothing note.
 Dark, moody blues are all the rage too; check out Omega Navy.
 And coming up the ranks are yellows and golds; full of warmth and energy.
 Omega Canary would be fun if you want to go bright.
 A pink would also look beautiful in the right space.
 Remember to line your curtains though, as sunlight can easily fade vivid hues quickly.

 Omega Prints II/Java – Lotus/Linwood